harishanveerangan13/ImageGrabber/README.md

 # ImageGrabber needs a folder in the same directory named "SEARCH_IMAGES" and you're all set.
 From a single search query you will only get 20 images.
-But in the future I will try to make this amount larger
+But in the future I will try to make this amount larger.
+Also, this program will usually display low resolution images of the actual images requested.
+Some advice would be appreciated for this part of the project!